aperofsky/markdown-cv/index.md

 ***Science Policy for All* blogpost**, [*The Use of COVID-19 Prediction Models in Guiding Policy Decisions.*](https://sciencepolicyforall.wordpress.com/2020/05/22/the-use-of-covid-19-prediction-models-in-guiding-policy-decisions/)

 `Oct 2019 – Jul 2021`
-**Member, National Institutes of Health Science Policy Discussion Group**, Bethesda, MD.<br/>
+**Member, U.S. National Institutes of Health Science Policy Discussion Group**.
 Biweekly seminar series for early-career scientists focused on the intersection of scientific research and legislative policy.
 Delivered science policy presentations, invited two guest speakers, and wrote and edited articles for the [*Science Policy for All*](https://www.linkedin.com/in/scipolicyforall/) blog.

 `Feb 2018`
-**Selected speaker, American Association for the Advancement of Science (AAAS) Classroom Science Days**,  Austin, TX.<br/>
+**Selected speaker, American Association for the Advancement of Science (AAAS) Classroom Science Days**,  Austin, TX.
 Outreach lecture *Meet the Lemurs* to middle school students.
 [AAAS coverage](https://www.aaas.org/news/aaas-connects-scientists-and-students-classroom-science-days)

 `2016-2017`
-**Member, Austin Science Advocates**, University of Texas at Austin, Austin, TX.<br/>
+**Member, Austin Science Advocates**, University of Texas at Austin.
 Student group aimed at improving communication between scientists, the public, and policymakers.

 `Nov 2016`
 **Public outreach lecture *Meet the Lemurs*, Science Under the Stars**, Brackenridge Field Laboratory, Austin, TX. [*Daily Texan* coverage](https://thedailytexan.com/2016/11/14/science-under-the-stars-lecture-features-lemurs/)